osskit/eslint-config/README.md

 #### Test [`@osskit/eslint-config/test.js`](test.js)

-Use this for your vitest tests
+Use this for your Vitest tests

 ```js
 import config from '@osskit/eslint-config';